Planning for Your Minor Child

 - The age of the prospective guardian is also an issue.
-Many people automatically assume that grandparents are the best choice, but the age of the child and the age of the grandparents must obviously be factored into the equation, too.
+Many people automatically assume that grandparents are the best choice, but the age of the child and the age and health of the grandparents must obviously be factored into the equation, too.

 - What about location?
 Many parents prefer to keep their child in their community if at all possible.

 - It is always wise to appoint a backup Guardian, in the event your original choice cannot or will not serve.

 For most parents, leaving money in a Trust for a minor child is the best option.
 First, the parents, not the court, name the trustee.
 Another advantage is that money in a Trust need not be distributed in a lump sum to the child at age 18, when many do not have the maturity to prudently handle funds.
 You may hold back the money for a longer time and set conditions for its distribution in the Trust provisions.

 Note that even if parents have created a Trust and named a trustee, a Guardian of the Property will still be needed to manage any non-trust funds the child may have – for example, a settlement from a wrongful death lawsuit that has arisen from the parents’ deaths.

 Naming a Health Care Surrogate for Your Child

 Clients with young children will want to designate someone to be in charge of their child’s health care decisions should the parent be unavailable, whether due to incapacity, travel, working long hours, etc. Under Florida Statute 765.2035, a parent may create a written Designation of a Health Care Surrogate for a Minor, which empowers someone to make the child’s health care decisions if the parent(s) is not available.

 Contact the lawyers of the Karp Law Firm to discuss setting up an estate plan

 with your minor child in mind.